confluentinc/cp-demo/docs/index.rst

    The first option is to manually complete all the steps in the following sections, which we recommend if you are new to |ccloud| and |cp|.

-   The second option is to run :devx-cp-demo:`scripts/validate/validate_metrics_api.sh|scripts/validate/validate_metrics_api.sh` which automates those steps and which we recommend if you have run this tutorial before and want to quickly bring it up.
+   The second option is to run :devx-cp-demo:`scripts/ccloud/create-ccloud-workflow.sh|scripts/ccloud/create-ccloud-workflow.sh` which automates those steps and which we recommend if you have run this tutorial before and want to quickly bring it up.

    .. code-block:: text

-      ./scripts/validate/validate_metrics_api.sh
+      (cd scripts/ccloud/ && ./create-ccloud-workflow.sh)

 .. _cp-demo-ccloud-stack: